-Because 8 occurs after motionless and directionless 7, and is 2 times 2 times 2 again (23), 8 is recursive, folding time back upon itself.
-Arising from 7, but inverting and reversing direction, 8 comes to face and embrace the unconditional love and spiritual awareness of 7—to apply this unconditional acceptance in all of life's experience.
+Because 8 occurs after motionless and directionless 7, and is 2 times 2 times 2 again, 8 is recursive, folding time back upon itself.
+Arising from 7, but inverting and reversing direction, 8 comes to face itself, to realize the outer world is but the reflection of waves of motion occuring within self, and so to embrace all of life's experience as self.

-Eight is two 4s, (2 x 4), and four 2s, thus 8 is the journey, the sojourn through the duality of temporal time's cycle of life, the twin-flamed soul experientially palpating life in attunement to the rhythms of the natural world.
-Eight is palpable, experiential, of the lunar cycles.
+Eight is two 4s, (2 x 4), and four 2s, thus 8 is the journey, the sojourn through the duality of temporal time's cycle of life, flowing with life in attunement to the rhythms of the natural world.
+Eight is palpable, experiential, reflective of the lunar cycles.
 By balancing all of experience, 8 creates law, justice and order.
 Sagacious 8 rights all wrongs and establishes universal balance in the world by embracing the duality of all experience within.

 Nine is a chalice, plentiful and full because 9 comprehends all number before it.
 Nine bears no further number, so 9 is free to be.
 But 9 must complete all that has been, and all that was balanced by 8.
 Nine integrates and assimilates, and having comprehended all before it, 9 must let go of all it has been.